Thoregon/evolux.dynlayers/doc/spec.md

 dynlayers
 =========

+Generic multi purpose layer infrastructure. can be used everywhere where a layer architekture is needed.

 ##dynamic stack
 Depending on the device and the enviroment different layers can be applied.
 Especially the kind of node, reliant or souvereign, will result in a different layer stack.